awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

   + Red Hat Enterprise Linux 7\.4 or later
   + CentOS 7 or later
   + Windows Server 2008 R2 or later
++ R5, R5a, and R5d instances support a maximum of 28 attachments, including network interfaces, EBS volumes, and NVMe instance store volumes\.
+Every instance has at least one network interface attachment\.
+For example, if you have no additional network interface attachments on an EBS\-only instance, you could attach 27 EBS volumes to that instance\.
 + You can't launch X1 instances using a Windows Server 2008 SP2 64\-bit AMI, except for `x1.16xlarge` instances\.
 + You can't launch X1e instances using a Windows Server 2008 SP2 64\-bit AMI\.
 + With earlier versions of the Windows Server 2008 R2 64\-bit AMI, you can't launch `r4.large` and `r4.4xlarge` instances\.
 If you experience this issue, update to the latest version of this AMI\.